yousefkotp/TRIDENT/README.md

     - Local install with running `pip install -e .`.
 - **Install with pip**:
     - `pip install git+https://github.com/mahmoodlab/trident.git `
-- Additional packages may be required if you are loading specific pretrained models.
-Follow error messages for additional instructions.
+- Additional packages may be required for loading some pretrained models.
+Follow error messages for instructions.

 ### 🔨 2. **Running Trident**:

-**Already familiar with WSI processing?**
+**Already familiar with WSI processing?** Interested in patch embeddings?

-Want patch embeddings?
 Perform segmentation, patching, and UNI feature extraction for a directory of WSIs in a single command:

 ```
 python run_batch_of_slides.py --task all --wsi_dir wsis --job_dir ./trident_processed --patch_encoder uni_v1 --mag 20 --patch_size 256